chatbotmasterza/GreenMD/README.md

-# HealthConnect
+# GreenMD

 ### Contribute:

-To contribute something to HealthConnect, please refer to our [contributing document](CONTRIBUTING.md)
+To contribute something to GreenMD, please refer to our [contributing document](CONTRIBUTING.md)

 ### Features: